• St. John's 200th anniversary May 23, 2020

 Can you help on distribution days?
 Please see Rose Sovie or Donna Burdick.

 • New Ministry - Soup to Go!
-Continues in December
+Continues in the New Year

 Bev Patchin and Terry Casella have been awarded a Diocesan Ministry grant to support a "Soup to Go" ministry in coordination with our Food Pantry.
 In addition, St. John's Massena has supported the project with additional monies from their local outreach fund.
 Soup to Go will distribute homemade soup during Food Pantry in November, December and January.